-The College will take notes and produce a written summary of the concern raised and provide the 'whistle-blower' with a copy as soon as practicable after the meeting.
-The School will also aim to give the 'whistle-blower' an indication of how it proposes to deal with the matter.
+The College will take notes and produce a written summary of the concern raised and provide the 'whistleblower' with a copy as soon as practicable after the meeting.
+The College will also aim to give the "whistleblower" an indication of how it proposes to deal with the matter.

-5. Confidentiality
+Confidentiality

-The School hopes that Staff will feel able to voice whistleblowing concerns openly under this policy.
-However, if a member of staff wants to raise his or her concern confidentially, the School will endeavour to keep his or her identity secret in so far as it is possible to do so when following this policy and procedure.
-If it is necessary for anyone investigating that member of staff's concern to know the 'whistle-blower's identity, the School will discuss this with the member of staff first.
+The College hopes that Staff will feel able to voice whistleblowing concerns openly under this policy.
+However, if a member of staff wants to raise his or her concern confidentially, the College will endeavour to keep his or her identity secret in so far as it is possible to do so when following this policy and procedure.
+If it is necessary for anyone investigating that member of staff's concern to know the 'whistleblower's identity, the College will discuss this with the member of staff first.

-Myddelton College does not encourage Staff to make disclosures anonymously.
-Proper investigation may be more difficult or impossible if the School cannot obtain further information.
-It is also more difficult to establish whether any allegations are credible and have been made in good faith.
-'Whistle-blowers who are concerned about possible reprisals if their identity is revealed should come forward to one of the contacts listed above and appropriate measures can then be taken to preserve confidentiality.
+The College does not encourage Staff to make disclosures anonymously.
+Proper investigation may be more difficult or impossible if the College cannot obtain further information.
+It is also more difficult to establish whether any allegations are credible and have been made in good faith. 'whistleblower's who are concerned about possible reprisals if their identity is revealed should come forward to one of the contacts listed above and appropriate measures can then be taken to preserve confidentiality.

-If an individual misuses the policy and procedure, for example, by making malicious or repeated unsubstantiated complaints against colleagues, this could give rise to action under the School's Disciplinary Procedure.
-If the Headmaster knows or has a suspicion that an employee comes into this category, then s/he will take advice from the Chair of Governors who will help to determine what action should be taken.
-If you are in any doubt, you can seek advice from Public Concern at Work, the independent whistleblowing charity, which offers a confidential helpline.
-The contact details are:
+If an individual misuses the policy and procedure e.g. by making malicious or repeated unsubstantiated complaints against colleagues this could give rise to action under the College's Disciplinary Procedure.
+If the Headteacher knows or has a suspicion that an employee comes into this category then s/he will take advice from the Designated Director who will help to determine what action should be taken.

+If you are in any doubt you can seek advice from Public Concern at Work, the independent whistleblowing charity, who offer a confidential helpline.
+Their contact details are:

-Public Concern at Work (Independent whistle blowing charity) Helpline: 020 7404 6609 E-mail: whistle@pcaw.co.uk Website: www.pcaw.co.uk
+Public Concern at Work (Independent whistle blowing charity)

+Helpline: 020 7404 6609 E-mail: whistle@pcaw.co.uk Website: www.pcaw.co.uk

-6. Concerns against Directors or Governors
+Concerns against Directors

-If a concern against a Director or Governor is received, then this will be treated in the same way as any other concern.
+If a concern against a Director is received, then this will be treated in the same way as any other concern.
 It will receive the same serious consideration.
-The concern will be raised by the Headmaster with the Directors and Governors who will then decide how it should be dealt with.
+The concern will be raised by the Headteacher with the Chairman of Directors who will decide how it should be dealt with.

-If the concern against a Director remains, then clearly this process cannot be followed.
-In such circumstances, the concern will be taken directly to the Headmaster who will decide, in consultation with the regulatory bodies (for example - Estyn) the appropriate course of action.
+If the concern is against a Director then clearly this process cannot be followed.
+In such circumstances, the concern will be taken directly to the Headteacher who will decide in consultation with the regulatory bodies (E.g. Estyn) the appropriate course of action

-7. External disclosures
+External disclosures

 The aim of this policy is to provide an internal mechanism for reporting, investigating and remedying any wrongdoing in the workplace.
-In most cases, Staff should not find it necessary to alert anyone externally.
+In most cases Staff should not find it necessary to alert anyone externally.

-The law recognises that, in some circumstances, it may be appropriate for Staff to report their concerns to an external body such as a regulator.
+The law recognises that in some circumstances it may be appropriate for Staff to report their concerns to an external body such as a regulator.
 It will very rarely if ever be appropriate to alert the media.
-The School strongly encourages you to seek advice before reporting a concern to anyone external.
+We strongly encourage you to seek advice before reporting a concern to anyone external.
 The independent whistleblowing charity, Public Concern at Work, operates a confidential helpline.
 They also have a list of prescribed regulators for reporting certain types of concern.